What are the opening symptoms of the Thymus Chakra (Higher Heart Chakra)?

 Thymus chakra functions

-Additionally, too much energy in this center can lead to victimization, having too much compassion, accepting unacceptable behavior, martyrdom, overly empathetic and you can lose your grounding on the practical mundane level.
+Too much energy in this center can lead to victimization, having too much compassion, accepting unacceptable behavior, martyrdom, overly empathetic, and you can lose your grounding on the practical, mundane level.

 An underactive Thymus chakra implies your inability to express emotions, lack of compassion, lack of self-acceptance, fear of spirituality or higher spiritual realities, feeling betrayed or bitter, inability to accept certain situations and/or people, or self-centeredness.

 In addition, you are unable to express emotions even though you can feel them.
 You are also stubborn and see only the ordinary side of life.

 All these blockages in this chakra can lead to heart problems, over-protectiveness, anger, attachment, greed, and many hyper-immune conditions.

 Image source – Shutterstock